 If he has picked a poor time to be turning pro, that decision appears to weigh on him like lint on a lion.

 “I’m just going to be working out till it’s over,” Leonard said of the lockout.
 “Hopefully, that’s going to be resolved soon.”

 One thing Sullivan points out is Leonard’s calm and quiet sense of self.
 If you watched Leonard’s introduction videos with the Spurs, he’s a very quiet individual off of the court.
 Sullivan describes it as a characteristic Leonard has always had.

 “We know more about the size of his hands than the contents of his head.
 He is a man of few words and fewer confidants.

 “He doesn’t have voice mail,” SDSU coach Steve Fisher said Friday.
 “He has no entourage, no posse.
-You see some of those guys and they have 10 people surrounding them.
+You

 There is hope that when the lockout eventually ends, Leonard will get some of his rookie salary according to Sullivan.

 Even so, when the lockout ends, Leonard figures to command at least a pro-rated portion of the $1.488 million salary assigned to the 15th overall draft choice by the NBA’s rookie wage scale.